manasvi1512/Music-Store-Application/README.md

-This is a music store app created using JavaScript, HTML and CSS.
+This is a music store application created using JavaScript, HTML and CSS.